 For me, because I love what I do, my day-to-day life already was a vacation, so, as they say, you can't salt the salt, thus my attitude toward vacations.
 This particular year we had rented a cottage up on Cathead Bay near Northport, at the very tip of Michigan's lovely Leelanau Peninsula.
 It really is a beautiful spot, but not a place I want to spend a whole week at, at least back then.
-I had no computer, no Internet, etc.

-So there I was, bored out of my mind and counting the days until we could get home and back to normal life.
+I had no computer, no Internet, etc. And so, there I was, bored out of my mind and counting the days until we could get home and back to normal life.
+I feel the same way about the week between Christmas and New Year.
 I was looking through one of those local event newspapers when I came upon the name "Englebert Humperdinck."
 Of course, I remembered him as one of those creepy late-night crooners that I loathed.
 As it turned out, he was playing at the Interlochen Center for the Arts, some forty-five minutes or so from the cottage.
-Of course, I was no fan of Humperdinck's, but I had done his biography and all of that... and I was bored.
+Of course, I was no fan of Humperdinck's, but I had done his biography and all of that... and I mostly I was bored.

-By God, for a lark we would just go to that show and have a good laugh.
+By God, thought I, for a lark we would just go to that show and have a good laugh.
 It would be a diversion from the sand and shore that I was already so tired of.
 And so we did.
-I got tickets and when the evening of the performance came, Margaret and I headed off to Interlochen's great outdoor (partially covered) auditorium.
+I got tickets and when the evening of the performance came, with our oldest daughter lotis minding the kids, Margaret and I headed off to Interlochen's great outdoor (partially covered) auditorium.

 And we had good seats, right in the middle and close to the front.
-I was ready for this lounge act featuring Humperdinck.
+I was ready for this lounge-act featuring Humperdinck.
 As a professional music critic, I had reviewed all kinds of music, all kinds of singers, musicians, and so forth.
-So I was totally ready to handle someone as inconsequential to my mind as a fellow named Arnold George Dorsey who had taken as his stage name a lesser-known 19th Century classical German opera composer.
-Give a me a break.
+So, I was totally ready to handle someone as inconsequential to my mind as a fellow named Arnold George Dorsey who had taken as his stage name a lesser-known 19th Century classical German opera composer.
+Give me a break.
 This would be fun.
 And then it began.